haiwen/seafile-admin-docs/manual/deploy_pro/setup_with_amazon_s3.md

 ### Use HTTPS connections to S3

-Since Pro 5.0.4, you can use HTTPS connections to S3.
-Add the following options to seafile.conf:
+To use HTTPS connections to S3, add the following options to seafile.conf:

 ```
 [commit_object_backend]